-1.1.
-Spanish MAP Reading Fluency Overview
+1.1 Spanish MAP Reading Fluency Overview

-Students take a 20-minute benchmark assessment three times a year in fall, winter, and spring that is automatically scored and generates actionable data about their reading skills and instructional needs.
+Students take a 20-minute benchmark assessment up to three times a year in fall, winter, and spring that is automatically scored and generates actionable data about their reading skills and instructional needs.
 Spanish MAP Reading Fluency can be administered in a group setting rather than one-on-one, which saves teachers valuable classroom instructional time.
 Administration procedures can vary to accommodate a variety of student and educator needs.
 Students wear headsets with microphones and read the test content out loud into the microphone.
 The audio is recorded and scored automatically by the speech scoring engine, rather than relying on human judgment and individual administration.

 While teachers can choose from various test forms, the Adaptive Oral Reading form is the default.
-To start, a narrator greets the students and confirms that they understand the directions.
-Each student reads a picture-supported story in either a picture book or graphic novel format to get started.
+To start, an avatar greets the students and confirms that they understand the directions.
+Each student reads a picture-supported story in either a picture book or graphic novel format aloud.
 Then they read sentences silently and identify a matching picture, which gauges if the student is ready to read passages.
-If so, they read up to three passages out loud (although they are evaluated on only two).
+If so, they read two passages out loud (and potentially a third, field test passage).
 After reading, students answer selected-response items to demonstrate their comprehension.
 If the student is not ready to read passages, they are presented with a series of measures that assess foundational reading skills, including phonological awareness, early phonics and word recognition skills, listening comprehension, and picture vocabulary.
-The assessment is automatically scored, with results appearing in the educator reporting site.
-For each student, the test provides the following results: proficiency relative to grade-level expectations, individualized literacy profile, and recommended next steps.
+The assessment is automatically scored, with most results appearing in reports immediately, and all results within 24 hours.
+For each student, reports provide proficiency relative to grade-level expectations, individualized literacy profile, and recommended next steps.